rratnakar09/userActivity2/README.md

 * Please include a README file.

 Solution Approach:</br>
-Create a new django application</bt>
+Create a new django application</br>
 Create a new app inside this application</br>
 Create two model with name User and Activity.
-User will store the user data like id(as primary key), first name, last name and time zone</br>
-and Activity will store the user's activity.</br>
+User will store the user data like id(as primary key), first name, last name and time zone.
+Activity will store the user's activity.</br>
 The User will have a one to many relation with activity.
 One user can have multiple activities.</bt>
 I have used a class View which has extended generic view.
 I have defined a get function in this I have reformated the data from User and Activity to make it look like the given format.</br>